PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-10 00:39:02
+Last updated: 2024-04-10 00:41:21
-Random Quote: He would have killed me but for Howland Reed.  -  Eddard Stark
+Random Quote: You have to be as bad as them above in order to survive. - Polly Gray